 Common Name: Graceful Buttercup

-Ranunculus inamoeus is a Perennial up to 0.30 metres tall.
+Ranunculus inamoeus is a perennial plant that can grow up to 0.30 metres tall.

 It has edible uses.